samihao11/Finternship/README.md

 - 📈 **Continuous Learning**: Receive actionable tasks that teach you best practices
 - 🤖 **AI Guidance**: Get suggestions from an AI trained on millions of repositories

-## Features

-- 🔍 **Smart Project Analysis**: Upload any GitHub repository and get instant insights
-- ✅ **Daily Todo Generator**: Get 5 actionable tasks each day to improve your code
-- 📚 **Code Viewer**: Browse your project files with beautiful syntax highlighting
-- 💡 **Best Practices**: Learn industry standards and coding patterns
-- 📝 **Progress Tracking**: Mark completed tasks and see your project evolve

-## How It Helps Students

-1. **Project Enhancement**: Turn basic projects into professional-quality work
-2. **Learning Opportunities**: Each suggestion teaches you something new
-3. **Interview Preparation**: Build stronger projects to showcase in interviews
-4. **Skill Development**: Learn best practices and industry standards
-5. **Time Management**: Focus on high-impact improvements with daily todo lists

 ## Prerequisites

 - Go 1.16 or higher